rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 # Donation One-on-Ones

-Donation one on ones involve chatting to a prospective donor about where they could donate.
-Two group organisers have collated some <a target="_blank" href="https://docs.google.com/document/d/1hItIAv82v8qE8xy4vc1YBtRe-Q6_807ixB8vH810bzA/edit#">thoughts on running donation one on ones</a>.
+Donation one-on-ones involve chatting to a prospective donor about where they could donate.
+Two group organisers have collated some <a target="_blank" href="https://docs.google.com/document/d/1hItIAv82v8qE8xy4vc1YBtRe-Q6_807ixB8vH810bzA/edit#">thoughts on running donation one-on-ones</a>.

 # Tips
 One-on-ones can seem a bit weird to some people, at least initially.